The house price boom continues to strengthen

-All property types rose in price, nationwide, during the year to Q1 2018.
+All property types rose in price, nationwide, during 2021.

 Rental yields remain attractive in The Hague